Exploreryer/wikinote/frontend/CHROME_STORE_SUBMISSION.md

 💻 Explore the code or contribute: https://github.com/Exploreryer/wikinote

-If you enjoy using WikiNote, feel free to leave a review or share your feedback — your ideas help shape its future. 🚀
+If you enjoy using Wikinote, feel free to leave a review or share your feedback — your ideas help shape its future. 🚀
   ```

 #### 分类和标签：